freelan-developers/freelan/README.md

 freelan-all
 ===========

-A super-project that includes all FreeLAN related projects.
+A super-project that includes all FreeLAN related projects and provides scripts to generate installers.

 Libraries
 ---------